-Knots for Stair Ropes & Handrails
+Knots for Bannister Ropes

 The Sailor's Eye Splice is another option to finish a bannister rope and has the advantage of staying within the profile of the bracket ring.
 Alternatively, choose from a range of decorative plaits and tassels, again made from the strands of the same rope as the handrail.
 See below for more details.